Elias-Wide/weather_app/README.md

 - **Theme Switching**: Toggle between light and dark themes.
 - **Cross-Platform**: Works on Windows, macOS, Linux, Android, iOS, and web browsers.
 - **Weather API Integration**: Fetch real-time weather data from Weather API.
+- **Weather Data Caching**: Weather data for each city is cached; API requests are made no more than once every 10 minutes per city.
+- **Weather Icon Caching**: Weather icons are downloaded from the service as requests are made.
+Each icon is then saved locally to avoid repeated requests in the future.

 ---